manicinc/magiclogger/README.md

 - 🔄 **Universal Log Method** - Single method with flexible level support
 - 📊 **Progress Bars & Tables** - Visualize data and progress directly in your terminal
 - 📝 **File Logging** - Automatic log file rotation and retention
-- 🔌 **Drop-in Compatibility** - Works as a replacement for console, Winston, Bunyan, and Pino
+- 🔌 **Extensive Compatibility** - Drop-in replacement for console, Winston, Bunyan, Pino, and custom loggers
 - 🔗 **Link Preservation** - Automatically detects and preserves formatting of URLs and file paths
 - 🧩 **Custom Styling** - Apply colors and styles to specific parts of messages
 - ⚡ **Zero Config** - Works out of the box with sensible defaults